clewisdavis/The-Joy-of-React/course-notes.md

 root.render(element);
 ```

-- The `document.querySelector` is a reference point of the exsiting DOM element.
+- The `document.querySelector` is a reference point of the existing DOM element.
 - In your `inded.html` file, you include the `id="root"` element to the DOM element you want to mount the app. `<div id="root"></div>`

 - This element wil be the apps container.